Frameworks

 rigidity_matrix_rank()

-Compute the rank of the rigidity matrix.
+Return the rank of the rigidity matrix.

 stress_matrix(stress[, edge_order, vertex_order])

-Construct the stress matrix from a stress of from its support.
+Construct the stress matrix of a stress.

 Return a basis of the space of equilibrium stresses.